"We always thank God for all of you and pray for you constantly."

 "Threefold Cording" comes from Ecclesiastes 4:12, "Though one may be overpowered, two can defend themselves.
 A threefold cord is not quickly broken."
 The broader passage (Ecclesiastes 4:9-12) is often cited in marriage ceremonies, care ministries, and faith-based fellowships to encourage partnership and mutual support.
 "Two are better than one, because they have a good return for their labor.
 If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up" (vv.
 9-10).
 We as families, communities, and a nation have a responsibility to ensure that not one of our first responders or veterans should ever fall without anyone there to help them up.
 I believe this is possible, but only with God (Psalm 127:1).
 He is a part of every good thing we do (James 1:17).
 His love for us is the source of our love for others (1 John 4:7), and he does great things with even our smallest acts of kindness (Ephesians 3:20, Matthew 14:14-21).
 Like the center strand of a threefold cord, the Spirit of God is personally present between one person who comforts another or two who support each other (1 John 4:9-16).

 I’m not selling anything and this isn’t a business.
 Making these bracelets is just a simple way to thank others for their sacrifice and offer encouragement to whoever may need it.
 It’s also a way to share my faith in Jesus Christ.
 As much as these bracelets are a “thank you” to others, they are an offering of praise to my God who has saved me (Colossians 3:17).
-I don’t know how many I’ll wind up giving out, but time permitting, I'd be honored to make something for any first responder, veteran, family member, or Gold Star family that would be encouraged to wear or display one.
+I'd be honored to make something for any first responder, veteran, family member, or Gold Star family that would be encouraged to wear or display one.

 If you served, thank you.
 If you love and support someone who served, thank you.
 If you are hurting, please reach out.
 People around you care.
 I care and I am praying for you.
 Most importantly, God cares.
 He wants us to share each other's burdens (Galatians 6:2) and he gives us strength and understanding to bring comfort to those around us (2 Corinthians 1:3-4), but only Jesus can truly heal us (Psalm 30:2, Acts 4:12).